-Office (GAO) called on the Centers for Medicare & Medicaid Services (CMS) to monitor "disenrollment of MA beneficiaries in the last year of life, validate MAprovided encounter data, and strengthen audits used to identify and recover improper payments to MA plans."
-The House Subcommittee on Oversight and Investigations of the Committee on Energy & Commerce, dedicated a hearing to "Protecting America's Seniors: Oversight of Private Sector Medicare Advantage Plans."
-In addition, a recently conducted audit of the Office of the Inspector General (OIG) of the Department of Health and Human Services (HHS) raised concerns over "denials of prior authorization requests" and "beneficiary access to medically necessary care."
+Medicare population, has recently come under increased scrutiny.
+The Government Accountability Office (GAO) called on the Centers for Medicare & Medicaid Services (CMS) to monitor "disenrollment of MA beneficiaries in the last year of life, validate MAprovided encounter data, and strengthen audits used to identify and recover improper payments to MA plans."2 The House Subcommittee on Oversight and Investigations of the Committee on Energy & Commerce, dedicated a hearing to "Protecting America's Seniors: Oversight of Private Sector Medicare Advantage Plans."3 In addition, a recently conducted audit of the Office of the Inspector General (OIG) of the Department of Health and Human Services (HHS) raised concerns over "denials of prior authorization requests" and "beneficiary access to medically necessary care."
 In this article we consider the backdrop for the growing scrutiny of the MA program and the implications thereof to its future trajectory.

 The MA health insurance plan, an effort at introducing managed care principles to Medicare, traces its origins to the Tax Equity and Fiscal Responsibility Act of 1982 wherein Medicare was authorized to contract with risk-based private-sector health insurers.
-This newly-earned authority, however, was not actualized until the enactment of the Balanced Budget Act of 1997 which saw to the institution of the "Medicare+Choice" paradigm.
-Today's MA program, the by-product of the Medicare Prescription
+This newly-earned authority, however, was not actualized until the enactment of the Balanced Budget Act of 1997 which saw to the institution of the

 This article was externally peer reviewed.
 Submitted 21 March 2023; revised 8 August 2023; accepted 10 August 2023.